 John sums up his whole ministry now.

 John, as we read the passages of Scripture that speak of him… we touch a man with a deep, deep love in his heart.
-And it is this, really, that he passed on to his disciples.
-His love for the Bridegroom.
+It is this, really, that he passed on to his disciples–his love for the Bridegroom.
 His one great desire was to see all those he was baptizing joined to the Bridegroom.
 In fact he called himself “the friend of the Bridegroom,” that is, one of the Bridegroom’s attendants.

-What self-effacing humility in this great man—and what love.
-He had no interest in joining the people to himself.
+What self-effacing humility in this great man—whom Jesus later proclaimed to be the greatest “among them that are born of women” (Mt.
+11.11).
+John had no interest in joining the people to himself.
 Yes, he was a rabbi in Israel—a guide, a leader, a teacher—his disciples called him, “Rabbi” (John 3.26).
 But his one concern was to see the people joined to the One who was coming after him.

-And so… what a day it was for John when this One came to him to baptized in Jordan by him!
+And so, what a day it was for John when this One came to him to baptized in Jordan by him!
 He had accomplished his ministry.
-“This my joy is therefore fulfilled.”

 The two disciples, whatever they were doing, heard their teacher speaking.